 - Compare Proposals to Replace The Affordable Care Act

-- Premiums under the Senate Better Care Reconciliation Act
+- Association Health Plans for Small Groups and Self-Employed Individuals under the Better Care Reconciliation Act

 - Pre-existing Conditions and Medical Underwriting in the Individual Insurance Market Prior to the ACA